 - type C: fracture of the posterior tuberosity

 CT is the modality of choice to evaluate calcaneal fracture.
-It can show the extent and extra- or intra-articular components of the fracture and haematoma along sole of foot (Mondor sign).
+It can show the extent and extra- or intra-articular components of the fracture and hematoma along the sole of the foot (Mondor sign).
 Intra-articular fractures are often classified using the Sander classification system, which is one of the only systems that correlate well with patient outcome.

 - 1. Marinček B, Dondelinger RF.
 Emergency radiology, imaging and intervention.
 Springer Verlag.
 (2007) ISBN:354026227X.
 Read it at Google Books - Find it at Amazon

 - 2. Daftary A, Haims AH, Baumgaertner MR. Fractures of the calcaneus: a review with emphasis on CT.
 Radiographics.
 25 (5): 1215-26. doi:10.1148/rg.255045713 - Pubmed citation

 - 3. Badillo K, Pacheco JA, Padua SO et-al. Multidetector CT evaluation of calcaneal fractures.
 Radiographics.
 31 (1): 81-92. doi:10.1148/rg.311105036 - Pubmed citation